fpc/FPCDocumentation/readmechm.txt

 file explorer, and bring up the properties of the CHM file.
 Then click "unblock" there.
 Apparantly, in some cases Windows thinks the helpfiles are downloaded content, and prevents access.

+To do this programatically, FPC 2.4.3+ has this functionality built into the chmls utility (chmls unblock <chmfile>)

 What is CHM?
 ------------